roman-milk/roman-milk.github.io/anniversary.md

+===

- ****** Anniversary Ch.
-04 ****** byStoryTeller07© His hands were all over her patting and stroking, even squeezing her nipples through the coarse fabric.
+His hands were all over her patting and stroking, even squeezing her nipples through the coarse fabric.
 "You had better have a drink and another treat."
 Although she drank from a bowl on the floor it was good to wash the taste of those doggy treats from her mouth.
 It had only been an hour and a half since she had entered the house yet it seemed like days she had endured being this man's pet.
 It was hard to imagine how scampering after a ball dressed as a puppy could bring the slightest sexual gratification to anyone but it seemed she had a lot to learn.

  She whimpered at him frustrated that she couldn't speak to make such a simple request.
 As though in defiance she stopped the tour of the room pulling back upon the leash.
 No longer able to hold on she squatted on the floor and let go.
 The relief was enormous as much as the humiliation was grim.
 "You naughty puppy!"
 He said, though the tone of his voice betrayed him.
 It was now obvious what the dry treats and water had been all about.
 "You've disgraced yourself.
 You naughty bitch."
 He told her.
 Rubbing her nose in the wet patch on the floor she did indeed feel ashamed.
 The sting of the leash upon her backside was a surprise.
 He whipped her bottom once more and she whimpered in abject shame.
 A flood of images crowded her mind reminding her of a puppy she had as a child messing upon the floor.
 In abject shame at being reduced to this wretched state she sprang to heel needing to prove her worth as his pet.
 Waggling her tail in an attempt to get back into good favour she determined to win him over.